jacobsteves/yeah/README.md

 ### Help
 Easily get help for any available Yeah command.
 - Usage: `yeah help some_command`
+- Note that if there is a project context (ie, a `yeah.yml` file), then you will be able to use this help for the specified custom commands as well.

 ### Goto
 Change directories to a location indicated by a keyword.